How Do You Get Approved to Lease A Commercial Space?

 Grow Your Business in a new Commercial Space

-The team at Summit Properties works diligently to ensure all parties clearly understand their rights and obligations when entering a commercial lease agreement.
+The team at Summit Properties works diligently to ensure all parties clearly understand their rights and obligations when entering into a commercial lease agreement.
 If you are considering renting commercial space, contact us today at (519) 914-2766 or email us at nadine@summitproperties.ca to get started!